rapka/polemics-md/yt-dlp-tutorial.md

 # yt-dlp for newbies

-This is a minimal tutorial on how to use [yt-dlp](https://github.com/yt-dlp/yt-dlp) for people with no experience using the command line.
+This is a minimal tutorial on how to download videos using [yt-dlp](https://github.com/yt-dlp/yt-dlp) for people with no experience using the command line.
+Most apps and websites that offer this service use yt-dlp under the hood anyway - using it yourself cuts out the middleman while giving you more options!

 This guide won't cover how to use the command line beyond the bare minimum required to use yt-dlp.
 Mozilla has an excellent [tutorial](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) explaining the basicis of what the command line is and how to use it.
-I highly recommend reading it in full to get a better understanding of what each of these commands does.
-A more in depth tutorial on how to use the command line is also available [on the Ubuntu website](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+I highly recommend reading everything before the "Adding powerups" section to get a better understanding of what each of these commands does.
+A more in depth tutorial on how to use the command line is also available on the [Ubuntu website](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).

 ## Installation / basic usage